Tuition fees

 The subsidized tuition fees apply only to citizens from the EU, the EEA and Switzerland.

-*Citizens of the EU, EEA or Switzerland are entitled to subsidised tuition fees, due to EU legislation, which is paid by the Danish Government.
+*Citizens of the EU, EEA or Switzerland are entitled to subsidized tuition fees, due to EU legislation, which is paid by the Danish Government.
 This subsidy applies to students admitted to the Master of Medicines Regulatory Affairs and students admitted to individual courses under this programme.

 Tuition fee for citizens who are not from the EU, EEA or Switzerland.